Centrelink financial planning for carers and families

 HFI Guide · Centrelink & Disability Planning

-Use the five planning issues below as a quick map of where support payments can be affected.
-Each item links to the relevant section.
+Use the five planning issues below as a map of where support payments can be affected.

-Services Australia uses income and assets tests for Disability Support Pension and income and assets tests for Carer Payment to work out eligibility and payment rates.
-That means bank accounts, investments, income streams, shares, managed funds, property and other assets may need to be considered.
+Services Australia uses income and assets tests for Disability Support Pension and Carer Payment to work out eligibility and payment rates.
+Bank accounts, investments, income streams, shares, managed funds and property can all be counted.

 What to do instead

-Before changing ownership, investments or account structures, check the Centrelink income and assets test position.
-HFI can help map the financial planning and Centrelink consequences together through our Centrelink Strategy & Entitlements service.
+Before changing ownership, account structures or investments, check the Centrelink income and assets position.
+HFI can map the financial planning and Centrelink consequences together through our Centrelink Strategy & Entitlements service.

 Giving something away does not always remove it from Centrelink assessment straight away.

-Gifting is one of the most common areas where good intentions create unexpected results.
 A parent may want to help an adult child.
-A grandparent may contribute to housing.
+A grandparent may contribute toward housing.
 A family may transfer an asset for less than market value.
-A person may forgive a loan or change control of a trust or company.
+A loan may be forgiven.
+Each of these can be assessed under Centrelink’s gifting rules.

 What to do instead

-Before gifting money, forgiving a loan, transferring property, or selling something below market value, ask how the decision will be assessed for Centrelink purposes.
-Services Australia explains how gifting can affect a payment.
+Before gifting money, forgiving a loan, transferring property or selling below market value, check the Centrelink consequences first.
+Services Australia explains how gifting affects payments.
+HFI can help work through the planning implications before any decision is made.

-A compensation payment can solve one problem while creating another cash flow issue if the Centrelink effect is not planned early.
+A compensation settlement can solve one problem while creating a cash flow gap if the Centrelink effect is not understood first.

-Compensation settlements can have Centrelink consequences.
-In some circumstances, Services Australia may apply compensation recovery rules or a preclusion period, which can affect access to certain income support payments for a period of time.
+In some circumstances, Services Australia applies compensation recovery rules or a preclusion period, which can limit access to certain income support payments for a period of time after a settlement is received.
+The settlement amount may be appropriate.
+The legal advice may be sound.
+The care and housing needs may still be real.
+But the support payment position can still change.

-For disability support professionals and families, this is worth noting.
-A client’s care needs may not reduce because a compensation payment has been received, but their cash flow and support payment position may change.
+This timing problem is worth understanding early.
+A client’s care needs do not reduce because a compensation payment has been received.
+Their cash flow position can.

-If the person is also considering accessing super early due to permanent incapacity, the timing and structure of that decision should be checked alongside the Centrelink position.
+If superannuation access is also being considered, for example due to permanent incapacity, the timing and structure of that decision should be checked alongside the Centrelink position.
+The two move together.

 What to do instead

-If compensation is involved, get Centrelink financial planning advice before settlement funds are spent, invested or contributed to super.
-You can also read HFI’s Centrelink preclusion period guide and our article on compensation settlement mistakes.
+Get Centrelink financial planning advice before settlement funds are spent, invested or contributed to superannuation.
+Read HFI’s Centrelink preclusion period guide and our article on compensation settlement mistakes.

-This means changes in household income, employment, relationship status, living arrangements or assets can matter.
-A carer returning to work, even part time, may need advice.
-A change in where the person lives may matter.
+A carer returning to work, even part time, may need advice before doing so.
 A partner’s income may matter.
-A family restructuring assets may matter.
+A change to where the person lives may matter.
+A family restructuring assets for other sensible reasons may affect the payment without anyone intending that outcome.

 What to do instead

-Build Carer Payment into the household plan.
-Before changing work hours, assets, living arrangements or family support, check whether the payment, concessions or linked supports may change.
+Build Carer Payment into the household plan before changing work hours, assets or living arrangements.
+Check whether the payment, concessions or linked supports may be affected.

 Estate planning and Centrelink financial planning need to work together

-A will, trust or superannuation nomination can be technically valid and still create a support payment problem for the person receiving the benefit.
+A will, trust or superannuation nomination can be legally valid and still create a support payment problem for the person who receives the benefit.

-Estate planning and disability support structures are often where Centrelink issues are missed.
-A will may leave assets directly to a person receiving support payments.
-A superannuation death benefit nomination may send money to someone without considering how it changes their income and assets position.
-A family trust may be created for asset protection, but not fully reviewed from a Centrelink perspective.
+A will may leave assets directly to a person receiving Disability Support Pension.
+A superannuation death benefit nomination may direct money to someone without accounting for how it changes their income and assets position.
+A family trust may be established for asset protection without being reviewed from a Centrelink perspective.

-Families supporting a person with disability often want the same things: dignity, protection, long term stability and fewer problems for the next generation.
-A Special Disability Trust may be relevant for some families, but eligibility and contribution rules need advice.
+Families supporting a person with disability generally want the same things: stability, protection, and fewer problems for the next generation.
+A Special Disability Trust may be relevant for some families, but eligibility rules, contribution limits and Centrelink treatment all require advice.
 The structure matters.
-Who receives the asset, when they receive it, how it is held and what control they have can all affect the outcome.
+Who receives the asset, when they receive it, how it is held and what control they have can each affect the outcome.

 What to do instead

-Review estate planning with the person’s support payments in mind.
-HFI can work alongside your legal adviser to help identify the financial planning and Centrelink issues before documents are finalised.
-You can also read about our specialist advice team.
+HFI can work alongside your legal adviser to identify the financial planning and Centrelink issues before estate documents are finalised.
+Read about our specialist advice team.

-Use this Centrelink financial planning checklist before making any major financial, legal or structural decision.
-Pause and ask:
+Before any major financial, legal or structural decision, pause and ask:

 - Does anyone in the family receive Centrelink payments or concession support?

-- Could the decision change income, assets, ownership or control?
+- Could this decision change income, assets, ownership or control?

 - Could it affect Disability Support Pension, Carer Payment, Age Pension, Rent Assistance or concession cards?